thatbritguy/notifiarr-indexer-reactions/README.md

 ## How to use

-1. Download and extract the emoji package.
+1. Download and extract the [latest emoji package release](https://github.com/thatbritguy/notifiarr-indexer-reactions/releases/latest).
-2. In the Discord server navigate to ***Server Settings>Emoji>Upload Emoji*** and upload the extracted PNG files.
+2. In the Discord server navigate to ***Server Settings>Emoji>Upload Emoji*** and upload the PNG files located in the `indexer-reactions` folder you extracted in the previous step.
 After uploading you can rename any emoji if desired.
 3. Navigate to the ***Discord Settings*** in the Notifiarr interface and follow the instructions to set your newly uploaded emoji as indexer reactions.